imyller/meta-nodejs-contrib/README.md

 meta-nodejs-contrib
 ====================

-OpenEmbedded layer for [Node.js](https://nodejs.org/ "Node.js") related software and helper classes.
+This OpenEmbedded layer is intended to be used as an extension of [`meta-nodejs`](http://layers.openembedded.org/layerindex/branch/master/layer/meta-nodejs/) layer to provide community contributed package recipes and Bitbake helper classes.

+[`meta-nodejs`](http://layers.openembedded.org/layerindex/branch/master/layer/meta-nodejs/) provides latest [Node.js](https://nodejs.org/ "Node.js") runtime package recipes for current, long-term support, maintenance and legacy release lines.

+Community contributions to this layer are welcome!

 Dependencies
 ============